Editing and writing resources

 - The American Copy Editors Society offers news and information, a conference, training, an editing certificate in partnership with Poynter News University, and a job bank.

 - The Indigenous Editors Association is formed by Indigenous editors and publishing professionals in lands claimed by Canada.

 - Association of Canadian Publishers Book Publishing Freelancers from Diverse Communities Database lists publishing professionals who self-identify with BIPOC communities, LGBTQIA+ communities, those with a disability/disabilities, and others.

-- People of Color in Publishing is a group of book publishing professionals of color.
+- People of Color in Publishing is a group of book publishing professionals of colour.
 Their programs include mentoring, networking, and job listings.
+Their recent Workplace Racism Survey provides a thorough discussion of findings on workplace racism in the publishing industry with detailed recommendations and resources.

 - Dictionaries: Oxford Dictionaries; Merriam-Webster’s Collegiate Dictionary, Eleventh Edition.